atticus-sullivan/beamercolorthemeCatppuccin/README.md

-# Readme for the package beamercolorthemeCatppuccin
+# Readme for the package beamercolorthemecatppuccin

 Author: Lukas Heindl (`<+email+>`).

 CTAN page: not yet

 ## License
-The LaTeX package `beamercolorthemeCatppuccin` is distributed under the LPPL 1.3 license.
+The LaTeX package `beamercolorthemecatppuccin` is distributed under the LPPL 1.3 license.

 ## Description

-The LaTeX package `beamercolorthemeCatppuccin` provides a catppuccin color theme for beamer.
+The LaTeX package `beamercolorthemecatppuccin` provides a catppuccin color theme for beamer.

 ## Installation

 For a manual installation:

-* put the files `beamercolorthemeCatppuccin.ins` and `beamercolorthemeCatppuccin.dtx` in the same directory;
+* put the files `beamercolorthemecatppuccin.ins` and `beamercolorthemecatppuccin.dtx` in the same directory;
-* run `latex beamercolorthemeCatppuccin.ins` in that directory.
+* run `latex beamercolorthemecatppuccin.ins` in that directory.

-The file `beamercolorthemeCatppuccin.sty` will be generated.
+The file `beamercolorthemecatppuccin.sty` will be generated.

-The file `beamercolorthemeCatppuccin.sty` is the only file necessary to use the latex packet `beamercolorthemeCatppuccin`.
+The file `beamercolorthemecatppuccin.sty` is the only file necessary to use the latex packet `beamercolorthemecatppuccin`.
 You have to put it in the same directory as your document or (best) in a `texmf` tree.

 Simplified version: